 Mathematics results are available for 14 assessments at age 9, thirteen assessments at age 13, and 12 assessments at age 17 dating back to 1973.
 The mathematics long-term trend assessments contained questions designed to measure performance on sets of objectives developed by nationally representative panels of mathematics specialists, educators, and other interested parties.

-Explore the Sample Questions booklet (546 KB) for the long-term trend assessment.
+Explore the Sample Questions booklet for the long-term trend assessment.
 The booklet is given to participating schools so that teachers and the parents of participating students will be able to examine the types of questions the students will be answering.